data133/shiny/README.md

 # Shiny Apps for STAT 133

-This repository contains some of the shiny apps used in STAT 133 Concepts in Computing with Data.
+This repository contains some of the shiny apps used in **STAT 133 Concepts in Computing with Data** (at UC Berkeley).

 ## Software Requirements